nrfconnect/nrf70-bm/README.md

     git submodule update --init --recursive
     ```

 2. Build and flashing instructions depend on the third-party board and the build system used.
+Please use board type as `CONFIG_NRF700X_BOARD_TYPE_CUSTOM` and also add the TX power ceiling header file for the custom board at `nrf70_bm_lib/include`, see `nrf70_bm_lib/include/nrf70_tx_pwr_ceil_dk.h` for reference.

 Source directory Structure